acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-reusable-module.md

 ## Implementing "translate.js" ##

-In the /lib directory under your translator's root, create a new file called "translate.js" with the following contents:
+In the `lib` directory under your translator's root, create a new file called "translate.js" with the following contents:

     // Import the APIs we need.